List of Forge FC records and statistics

 Forge FC is a Canadian professional soccer club based in Hamilton, Ontario.
 The club was founded in 2017 by Hamilton Tiger-Cats owner Bob Young as part of a larger effort with the Canadian Soccer Association that resulted in the creation of the Canadian Premier League.

-The club began play on April 27, 2019 in the CPL's inaugural match against York9 FC.
+The club began play on April 27, 2019 in the CPL's inaugural match against York9 FC (now known as Inter Toronto FC).
 In addition to the CPL, Forge FC has competed in the Canadian Championship, the CONCACAF League, and the CONCACAF Champions Cup.
 (Note: The CONCACAF Champions Cup was named the CONCACAF Champions League from 2008 to 2023.)

 This list encompasses the honours won by Forge FC and records set by the club, its players, and its manager.